ironsweet/golucene/README.md

 - 2013/6/3    Initial code commited.
 - 2013/11/11  First test case (gl.go) that search for specific keyword has passed with number of hits.
 - 2013/12/3   Second test case (gl.go) that fetch string field has passed.
 - 2014/6/29   Third test case (gl3.go) that index string field has passed.
 - 2014/8/8    Migrated to Lucene 4.9.0 code base.
+- 2014/9/5    QueryParser scenario for simple keywords can be used.

 Progress
 --------